Attorney kicking open a courtroom door, symbolizing bold litigation against Oregon’s sex offender risk assessment under SB 1122.

 • Level Three: Highest risk, requiring the widest notification.

 The 2013 reforms aimed to streamline Oregon’s bloated registry—the largest per capita in the U.S.—by focusing resources on only the highest-risk individuals.
-However, the law’s unfunded mandate to classify nearly 20,000 existing registrants left the the administrative agency tasked with the job — the Oregon Board of Parole and Post-Prison Supervision — scrambling to develop a workable plan.
-With insufficient resources, how could it assess so many people?
+However, the law said the government had to classify thousands of existing registrants, not just new ones.

 B. FAKE SCIENCE, REAL CONSEQUENCES: THE BOARD’S DECISION TO MISUSE THE STATIC-99R